tsightler/ring-mqtt/README.md

 This will install all required dependencies.
 Edit config.js to configure your Ring refresh token and MQTT broker connection information and any other settings (see [Config Options](#config-options).
 Note that the user the script runs as will need permission to write the config.json as, for the standalone version of the script, updated refresh tokens are written directly to the config.json file.

-To support live video streaming you will need to have a copy of rtsp-simple-server installed.
-I normally recommend installing this into /usr/local/bin, but anywhere in the defined system PATH is acceptable.
+To support live video streaming you will need to have a copy of rtsp-simple-server 0.17.2 or newer installed as well as the mosquitto clients (mosquitto_sub/moquitto_pub) for your distribution of choice.
+I normally recommend installing rtsp-simple-server into /usr/local/bin, but anywhere in the system PATH is acceptable.
 You can download the lastest binary release for your platform from the [rtsp-simple-server project](https://github.com/aler9/rtsp-simple-server).

 #### Config Options
 | Config Option | Description | Default |